42U/init/README.md

 V.1 Let’s be friends
 Follow Slash16 on Facebook, Twitter and Linkedin.

-Slash16 is a network of people who are passionate about system and network adminis- tration and/or operations development (DevOps).
+Slash16 is a network of people who are passionate about system and network administration and/or operations development (DevOps).

 Our goal is also to enable a flow of knowledge across our members by setting up common projects, conferences or via any